amandalin047/brainhack-ntu/README.md

-# Software Installation: Python 3.11 and Related Packages for ML + EEG
+# Software Installation:<br>Python 3.11 and Related Packages for ML + EEG
 Python installation depends on your OS (operating system).
 As there's quite a bit of shell language involved in the set-up, here I also introduce two alternatives:
 - A user-friendly Python and R distribution plus package manager, _Anaconda_.
 - A cloud-based alternative, _Google Colab_, which should be sufficient for the purposes of this course.
 That being said, configuring your own Python environment is still encouraged.